Tyrosine kinase inhibitorFDA-approvedSecond-line

 Efficacy

-In clinical trials, around 50% of patients achieved an objective response, with median progression-free survival of approximately 4.8 months.
+Studies show that around 50% of patients achieved an objective response, with a median progression-free survival of approximately 4.8 months.

 Side effects